KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 MM2 now offers the [num-rational crate](https://crates.io/crates/num-rational) feature.
 This is used to represent order volumes and prices.

 Komodo highly recommends that the developer use the rational number type when calculating an order's price and volume.
-This avoids rounding and precision errors when calculating numbers such as `1/3`, as these cannot be represented as a finite decimal.
+This avoids rounding and precision errors when calculating numbers, such as `1/3`, as these cannot be represented as a finite decimal.

 The MM2 API typically will return both the rational number type as well as the decimal representation, but the decimal representation should be considered only a convenience feature for readability.

-The number can be represented in JSON in 2 formats:
+The number can be represented in the following two JSON formats:

-1. Fraction object containing numerator and denominator as numeric strings as follows:
+1. As a fraction object that contains a numerator and a denominator as numeric strings, as follows:

 ```json
 {